 The programme leads to one academic diploma, the Master of science degree in environmental and energy management.
-The Master degree is obtained only upon successfully completing all the examinations of the units of study, including the Master-thesis.
+The Master degree is obtained only upon successfully completing all the examinations of the units of study, including the Master Thesis.
+The Master Thesis has to be completed within three years.